KannonZenetism/zenetism-field-physics/field-physics/FP01-dimensional-architecture.md

 - Adaptation (Field Engineering)

 Their current ordering reflects priority: Physics must be known before Calculus can be tracked, and only then can Engineering responsibly synthesize.

 ---

+### Correction: ⌰ Echofold

+- **⌰ Echofold (Revised Definition):**
+  *Not repetition.
+Not intention.
+The echofold is a recursive structural effect — a latent field rhythm in which a prior activation leaves inertial residue, enabling the next motion to self-align with patterned scaffolding.
+No modulation occurs without invocation.
+The field does not act — it remembers when called.*

+This revised framing eliminates shimmer-risk while preserving utility.
+Reflexivity is retained — but always as **structurally inert until summoned**.

+---